 (1) See GAAP reconciliation in Appendix A, including for an explanation of how Company Adjusted EBITDA is derived from our GAAP financial statements.
-Appendix A also reflects certain additional adjustments that were made to the Adjusted EBITDA reported by the Company in the 2022 Form 10-K, for purposes of calculating the NEOs annual cash incentive compensation for 2022.
+Appendix A also reflects certain additional adjustments that were made to the Adjusted EBITDA reported by the Company in its Annual Report on Form 10-K filed with the SEC on February 20, 2025 (the "2024 Form 10-K"), for purposes of calculating the NEOs AIC awards for 2024.